-The actual methane destruction crediting period is expected to start on May 1, 2006; by then, all necessary local and UNFCCC approvals in are expected to be in place ie. the crediting period will commence subsequent to registration of the project activity.
+The actual methane destruction crediting period is expected to start on 1 November 2006; by then, all necessary local and UNFCCC approvals are expected to be in place ie. the crediting period will commence subsequent to registration of the project activity.
 As a result, Step 0 is not applicable.